hockeybuggy/hockeybuggy.com/_drafts/2014-09-02-misc_7VBiYkyD.md

 ### War on Caps Lock

+I really hate the caps lock key; I hate it almost to the point where I have considered writing tirades about how useless it is.
+But instead, I am gonna quickly rant about here.
+Feel free to skip it.

+`<rant>`

+Caps lock keys are artifacts from they days when pressing a key on a keyboard provided the energy to swing a little letter clad hammer aggressively at a piece of paper.
+To type an uppercase letter, the shift key would lift a tray of keys to change to a different set of hammers, so holding the shift key down would require quite a bit of force and would strain peoples pinkie finger.
+The caps lock key was added to reduce this strain.
+Pressing it once would lift the uppercase tray into place and pressing it again would lower it again.

+These days are long gone, but the key is not.
+Many computer users (without a disability) are able to type while holding the shift key if they really need too.
+Since I am able to, I opt to use one of the best placed keys on the keyboard for something useful: Another control key.

+Since I use Tmux and Vim so much having a better placed control key is really useful.
+When I am chording control with a key on the bottom row I use the left control key and when chording with a 'home' row or an top row key I use the "Caps Lock" key.
+It's pretty great.

+`</rant>`

 ### Terminal

 While looking at a lot of other peoples configurations, I realized a lot of